 In order to implement the policies adopted by the President's Cabinet and approved by the Board, a Risk Assessment team was established.
 The RAT evaluates the safety level for any destination of a Northwestern group or student.
 The policies call for the RAT to consist of "College faculty and staff competent in the knowledge and/or skills related to the legal, political, financial, logistical, administrative issues that will arise in the event of a crisis situation."

 The team is composed of the following people:

+Vice President for Finance and Operations (chair)

+Vice President for Student Life

+Administrative Assistant to the President

+Director of Global Education

+Director of Missions

+Director of Public Relations

+Campus Ministry/Publicity Assistant

-Vice President for Financial Affairs (chair) Vice President for Student Life Administrative Assistant to the President Associate Dean for Spiritual Formation Director of Global Education Director of Missions Director of Public Relations Campus Ministry/Publicity Assistant conditions internationally, to assess safety issues in any country.
+Any proposal for travel of the second type described above must be submitted to the Risk Assessment Team for approval.
+The team uses a variety of resources, including U.S. government and other websites that monitor conditions internationally, to assess safety issues in any country.
 In the event of a crisis or emergency situation in another country or place where there are Northwestern College people, the RAT has policies and procedures in place to address their safety and welfare, and provide information to relevant parties.
 The RAT will be the only component of the college addressing the situation.